-The works intend to explore issues of cultural identity in a rapidly developing third world country, but are also a product of chance and circumstance.
-As suggested by the title of the book, all are entangled within this “dark spring”—the commodification and exploitation of the environment and natural resources of the region during this tumultuous period of change.
+Obscura Primavera presents images of Medellín, Colombia, taken during the years 2009-2012.
+Each photograph offers an intimate portrayal of the community—of people, place, and time in transition—and collectively creates an intricate visual narrative.
+The works explore issues of cultural identity and belonging in a rapidly developing country, but are also a product of chance and circumstance.
+As suggested by the title of the book, all are entangled within this “dark spring”—referring to the commodification and exploitation of the environment and natural resources of the region during this tumultuous period of change.

 Screen printed softcover | 7 x 9 in.